OrchardCMS/OrchardCore/src/docs/reference/modules/Elasticsearch/README.md

 Both modules are complementary and can be enabled at the same time.
 While the Lucene module uses Lucene.NET it is not as feature complete as the Elasticsearch module.

-There will be discrepancies between both modules implementation because of the fact that Lucene.NET implements an older version of Lucene.
-Though most basic type of Queries will work with both.
+There will be discrepancies between both modules' implementation because of the fact that Lucene.NET implements an older version of Lucene.
+Though the most basic types of Queries will work with both.

 The Lucene module though will always only return `stored` fields from Lucene Queries while the Elasticsearch module can be set to return specific Fields or return the entire source data.